 On July 23, 2020, the YCSD School Board approved the 2020-21 Return to School Plan, which was periodically revised throughout the school year and updated with the Virginia Department of Education (VDOE) as changes warranted or when specific grade levels of students returned to in-person instruction.
 The plan outlined modifications to normal practice for all division services including, but not limited to, reopening metrics, instructional options, school schedules, new instruction, identification of instructional gaps and student needs, social emotional learning (SEL) and supports, technology, COVID-19 response plans, school operations including health and safety measures taken, transportation, athletics and extracurricular activities, family engagement, and communications.

-The York County School Division is committed to the safe return to full in-person instruction during the 2021-22 school year and will continue to implement necessary measures to maintain the health and safety of all students and staff.
-The following sections outline the divisions 2021-22 plan for the safe return to in-person instruction and continuity of services.
+The York County School Division committed to the safe return to full in-person instruction during the 2021-22 school year and continued to implement necessary measures to maintain the health and safety of all students and staff.
+The following sections outline the divisions 2022-23 plan for continuing safe return to in-person instruction and continuity of services.

 All YCSD ventilation systems have been designed and constructed in accordance with the industry standard ASHRAE 62.1 Ventilation for Acceptable Indoor Air Quality and the International Mechanical Code, Chapter 4, Ventilation, which has been adopted by the Virginia Uniform Building Code.
 While the Standard and the Code have changed over time, the result of the procedure for determining the amount of ventilation air required has remained nearly constant at approximately 15 cubic feet per minute (CFM) per person.
 Ventilation air is introduced into buildings via the HVAC systems to dilute the indoor air of contaminants.